avishoro/TerraformProject/README.md

 Run terraform apply.

-You can create bastion in yout Az ure profile and install the weight-tracker use the scripts in the "configure_scripts" directory
+You can create bastion in yout Azure profile and install the weight-tracker use the scripts in the "configure_scripts" directory